Back to Blog

 • Informational outbound: reminders, satisfaction surveys

-• Lead qualification before sales (30% of inbound leads aren't relevant anyway)
+• Lead qualification ahead of sales (30% of inbound leads aren't relevant anyway)

-• 24/7 availability in small towns or in a second language where you don't have a native agent
+• 24/7 coverage in smaller towns, or in a second language where you don't have a native-speaking agent

 Where not to put it: